-In the case of Retention Reviews, the letter is addressed to the candidate, with a copy to the Dean/Associate Dean for Faculty Affairs and Inclusion for review before delivery to the candidate.
+In the case of Retention Reviews, the letter is addressed to the candidate, with a copy to the Dean for review before delivery to the candidate.

 The letter to the candidate should indicate opinions, views and comments, including analysis of impact of the candidate's professional activities and contributions in each of teaching, research, and service.
 It should also include substantive, actionable feedback and instructive statements to help candidates develop plans and timelines moving forward, particularly around quality, coherence, and independence of research.